 Whilst by no means essential and in fact may dissuade some backers if implemented, to eliminate sale speculation better supporting community use, all shares are non-transferable (cannot be sold to others) and withdrawable, returning their cost (for which terms, and some manner of appreciation may apply).
 These are known as 'community shares' in the UK.

-It is nonetheless possible to allow any sale price to pre-approved members, and for the seller to gain such proceeds above the original value thus preserving some capitalistic intents (may however involve regulatory complications).
+It would nonetheless be possible to allow any sale price to waiting members should they so agree, and for the seller to gain the proceeds above the original value thus preserving further capitalistic intents (may however involve regulatory complications).

 Providing all members ensure the community remains desirable, it will be easy to exit as there will be a waiting list of new members whom wish to join.
 If the community is not desirable it will be impossible to exit thus it is in everyone's interest to maintain a desireable community, being unlikely that members will remain for life.

-Where fundamental aspects such as fractional co-ownership and use availability are shared, independant properties and operators could form a federation within which use-shares may be exchanged amongst them.
-Furthermore misbalanced demand may still be managed.
+Where fundamental aspects such as fractional co-ownership and use availability are shared, independant properties and operators could form a federation within which use-value may be exchanged amongst.
+Furthermore misbalanced demand may still be managed in such a network by adding exchange fees.